The Complete Guide to AI Medical Scribes (2026): How They Work & Which to Choose

 What Specialties Can Use an AI Medical Scribe?

 A general-purpose transcription tool doesn't distinguish between a SOAP note for family medicine and a DAP note for behavioral health.
-Specialty-trained systems do.
-Commure Scribe works across a wide range of specialties, including Family Medicine, Internal Medicine, Psychiatry, Pediatrics, Behavioral Health, Dentistry, and Physical Therapy, among others, with specialty-specific templates.
+Specialty-trained systems do, and the gap shows up most in ICD-10 selection, note structure, and plan organization.

 How Documentation Needs Differ by Specialty

 Psychiatry and Behavioral Health: The subjective section carries particular clinical weight.
 Mood, affect, ideation, and response to treatment are often described by the patient in their own words.
 Those words matter for longitudinal care.
 A scribe that paraphrases loses that detail.
-Commure Scribe captures the patient's words directly.
-And because the clinician is not typing during the session, the therapeutic relationship stays intact.
+Because the clinician is not typing during the session, the therapeutic relationship stays intact.

 Physical Therapy: Documentation has distinct structural needs: functional assessments, ROM measurements, treatment units, and progress toward goals.